jor25/Dino_Game/README.md

 # Dino_Game
 *   Using pygame to program the google dinosaur.
+The game allows for two types of configurations.
+    Currently, tensorflow has been deactivated for performance with CPU.
+Option 1 is to play the game as a human, controls are the arrow keys.
+    Option 2 is using the in game artificial intelligence.
+This is implemented with manual numpy neural networks with a genetic algorithm to adjust the weights for individual dinosaurs.

+# Background
+*   Genetic Algorithms
+*   Neural Networks

 # Set Up:
-* May just make a makefile for these start up commands.
     `virtualenv -p python3 env`
     `source env/bin/activate`
     `pip install pygame`